nodejs/node/doc/api/http2.md

 There are several types of error conditions that may arise when using the `http2` module:

-Validation Errors occur when an incorrect argument, option, or setting value is passed in.
+Validation errors occur when an incorrect argument, option, or setting value is passed in.
 These will always be reported by a synchronous `throw`.

-State Errors occur when an action is attempted at an incorrect time (for instance, attempting to send data on a stream after it has closed).
+State errors occur when an action is attempted at an incorrect time (for instance, attempting to send data on a stream after it has closed).
 These will be reported using either a synchronous `throw` or via an `'error'` event on the `Http2Stream`, `Http2Session` or HTTP/2 Server objects, depending on where and when the error occurs.

-Internal Errors occur when an HTTP/2 session fails unexpectedly.
+Internal errors occur when an HTTP/2 session fails unexpectedly.
 These will be reported via an `'error'` event on the `Http2Session` or HTTP/2 Server objects.

-Protocol Errors occur when various HTTP/2 protocol constraints are violated.
+Protocol errors occur when various HTTP/2 protocol constraints are violated.
 These will be reported using either a synchronous `throw` or via an `'error'` event on the `Http2Stream`, `Http2Session` or HTTP/2 Server objects, depending on where and when the error occurs.